JuliaSIMD/LoopVectorization.jl/docs/src/examples/dot_product.md

 ```
 To execute the loop using SIMD (Single Instruction Multiple Data) instructions, you have to unroll the loop.
 Rather than evaluating the loop as written -- adding element-wise products to a single accumulator one after the other -- you can multiply short vectors loaded from `a` and `b` and add their results to a vector of accumulators.

 Most modern CPUs found in laptops or desktops have the AVX instruction set, which allows them to operate on 256 bit vectors -- meaning the vectors can hold 4 double precision (64 bit) floats.
 Some have the AVX512 instruction set, which increases the vector size to 512 bits, and also adds many new instructions that make vectorizing easier.
-To be gemeral across CPUs and data types, I'll refer to the number of elements in the vectors with `W`.
+To be general across CPUs and data types, I'll refer to the number of elements in the vectors with `W`.
 I'll also refer to unrolling a loop by a factor of `W` and loading vectors from it as "vectorizing" that loop.

 In addition to vectorizing the loop, we'll want to unroll it by an additional factor.
 Given that we have single or double precision floating point elements, most recent CPU cores have a potential throughput of two fused multiply-add (`fma`) instructions per clock cycle.
 However, it actually takes about four clock cycles for any of these instructions to execute; a single core is able to work on several in parallel.